bradjohnl/gpt_python_cli/README.md

 ### Use custom data from a file

-We have the bitcoin whitepaper in the library directory.
+We have the Bitcoin whitepaper in the library directory.
 Now we can ask questions about the document in the following way:

 ```bash